Note: Find information on How to Record Invoice Factoring Transactions on QuickBooks here.

 Factoring Transactions Bookkeeping Step Two

-Transactions during January result in cash collections of $90,000, sales discounts of $5,000 and factoring fees of $1000.
+Transactions during January resulted in cash collections of $90,000, sales discounts of $5,000, and factoring fees of $1000.

-In Step Two Your Business will reduce the asset account “Due from Factor” by a total of $6,000 which results from sales discounts of $5,000 taken by customers of your business and from $1,000 in fees charged to Your Business by the Factoring Company.
+In Step Two, Your Business will reduce the asset account “Due from Factor” by a total of $6,000, which results from sales discounts of $5,000 taken by customers of your business and from $1,000 in fees charged to Your Business by the Factoring Company.

 Factoring Transactions Bookkeeping Step Three